devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Support for cloud bursting from your on-premises data repositories.
 - FSx for Lustre maintains read-after-write close consistency for file sharing for your high-performance computing workloads.
 - SSD storage is optimized for latency-sensitive workloads or workloads requiring the highest levels of IOPS and throughput.
-- HDD storage is optimized for throughput-focused workloads that aren’t latency-sensitive.
+- HDD storage is optimized for throughput-focused workloads that aren't latency-sensitive.
 - For HDD-based file systems, the optional SSD cache improves performance by placing your most frequently read data on SSD automatically.
 - The number of Amazon S3 PUT and GET requests to load and save your data are minimized retaining data used in FSx, which helps optimize costs.
 - You can launch and delete FSx for Lustre file systems in minutes.